MichiganCOG/M-PACT/README.md

 --nEpochs           Number of epochs to train over (default 1)

 --split             Dataset split to use (deafult 1)

---baseDataPath      The path to where all datasets are stored (Ex.
-For HMDB51, this directory should then contain tfrecords_HMDB51/Split1/trainlist/exampleVidName.tfrecords)   **REQUIRED**

---fName			    Which dataset list to use (trainlist, testlist, vallist)    **REQUIRED**

 --saveFreq		    Frequency in epochs to save model checkpoints (default 1 aka every epoch)